 The Office of the Secretary of State appreciates the guidance provided by the Office of the Attorney General through its Opinions Division.
-Especially, the Secretary of State would like to thank former Assistant Attorney General Brenda Smith for the time she devoted to reviewing previous editions.
-The Secretary of State appreciates Gregory P. Butrus, partner of Balch & Bingham LLP, for his review of and contributions to previous editions of this guide.
+The Secretary of State would like to extend a special thanks to former Assistant Attorney General Brenda Smith for the time she devoted to reviewing previous editions.
+The Secretary of State appreciates Gregory P. Butrus, partner of Balch & Bingham LLP, for his contributions to and review of previous editions of this guide.
 Appreciation is also extended to the Administrative Office of Courts and the Alabama Ethics Commission.